chris-cisneros/chris-cisneros/README.md

 - 👨🏻‍💻 Hi, I’m Christian
 - 📊 I have 3+ years of experience in marketing analytics, and now I am focusing on data analytics as my niche
-- 🎯 I help organizations to uncover valuable insights using customer data for better strategic decision making.
+- 🎯 I help organizations to uncover valuable insights using customer data for better strategic decision making
-- 🌱 I possess a certificate in Python for analytics, and I am currently learning SQL and Tableau
+- 🌱 I possess a certificate in Python for analytics, and I am currently learning SQL and Tableau to become Data Analytics certified

 <!---